WaffleWhip/velocloud-cloudinit-builder/README.md

 - 64-bit Windows 10/11 with virtualization enabled in firmware.
 - Internet access on first run (for downloading portable Podman, Debian container layers, and QEMU).
 - A base QCOW2 disk image placed at `images/velocloud.qcow2` (create the folder if it does not exist yet).
-- Validated with VeloCloud 4.5.0; other software versions have not been smoke-tested yet.
+- Tested against VeloCloud 4.5.0; other software versions are unverified.

 ## Quick Start

 1. Create an empty folder and copy `cloudinit-builder.exe` into it.
-2. Add your base image at `images/velocloud.qcow2`.
+2. Add your base image at `images/velocloud.qcow2` (ensure it was built from VeloCloud 4.5.0 to match the validated scenario).
 3. Double-click the executable (or run it without arguments from PowerShell).
 4. Choose **Build cloud-init ISO** to produce `images/cloud-init.iso`.
 5. (Optional) choose **Jalankan VM test** to boot the generated ISO against a cloned disk.